ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 1. Press `Ctrl+Shift+F9` to access the application spies
 1. Find the model spy and navigate to the element you want to hide
 1. Add the element to `Application.e4xmi` in `uk.ac.stfc.isis.ibex.e4.client` and untick the `To Be Rendered` and `Visible` checkboxes

+## Migrating an E3 perspective in a couple of easy steps

+1. Open the Application.e4xmi from `uk.ac.stfc.isis.ibex.e4.client`
+1. Go to `Snippets`
+1. Click `Add` to add a new perspective
+1. Set the perspective up using an existing migrated perspective as a template
+    1. Set a sensible ID
+    1. Give it a label
+    1. Set the icon
+    1. Add controls.
+This should be a hierarchy of part sash containers.
+You can see how it should be set up from the existing perspectives.
+Don't forget to set the container data where appropriate; it sets the relative size of sibling components.
+1. Add the perspective-specific parts
+    1. In the alarms perspective, you'll see one part in the final part sash container called alarms.
+Do the same thing in your new perspective, but give it an appropriate name
+    1. Change the ID of your new part to the ID of the view class you want the perspective to open
+1. Add the dependency of the view you've added to the `plugin.xml` in the `...e4.client` plugin
+1. Add the new dependency to `...feature.base`
+1. Open IBEX
+1. Check the new perspective scales appropriately and change the layout accordingly if needed